SIGN UP FOR OUR NEWSLETTER TODAY

 Language: the official language is Greek, although you'll find English is spoken in most hotels and at major tourist sights.
 Many staff will also speak at least a basic level of English in restaurants, bars and shops.
 However, if you'd like to brush up on your Greek, carry a phrase book or download a language-learning app.
 The locals will appreciate any effort you make to speak their language, even if it's just a few words.

-Local time: Argassi, like the rest of Greece, is two hours ahead of GMT/UK time.
+Local time: Argassi is 2 hours ahead of GMT/UK time.

 Tourist information: click here for more tourist information on Argassi.